 More Vegan Sandwiches and Wraps

 Got a minute?
-I'd love for you to dive into the comments and rate this vegan BLT with soycurl bacon.
+I'd love for you to dive into the comments and rate this vegan BLT with soy curl bacon.
 Your feedback is invaluable—did you love it?
 Did you make any fun twists?
 Let me know how my directions worked for you so I can keep improving my recipes.
 Follow me on Pinterest, Instagram, Facebook, and YouTube for inspiration.

-Vegan BLT With Soycurl Bacon
+Vegan BLT Sandwich With Soy Curls

 - Total Time: 25